ljfio/personal-website/content/articles/google-hashcode-practice-2017.md

 The clock has struck HashCode o'clock and now you are faced with a real life problem that you must solve using your coding skills and problem solving abilities.

 You've stepped up to the plate faced with the challenge of splitting a Pizza between your many friends.
 Simple right?
-Not unless you need to ensure that every friend gets a quadrliateral piece of the hot goodness no larger than `H` and with not less that `L` toppings.
+Not unless you need to ensure that every friend gets a quadrilateral piece of the hot goodness no larger than `H` and with not less that `L` toppings.

-As featured in the book The Hitchiker's Guide to the Galaxy by Douglas Adams, the phrase Don't Panic should help soothe your nerves.
+As featured in the book The Hitchhiker's Guide to the Galaxy by Douglas Adams, the phrase Don't Panic should help soothe your nerves.
 This is a big challenge and you're more than capable of solving it, you turned up and now it's your time to shine.

 ## Break It Down